charlottejacques3/dungeon-crawl/README.md

 ## Instructions
 1. Download Processing by visiting the following website: https://processing.org/download
 2. Fork this repository
+3. Create a new Processing project
-3. Clone the forked repository
+4. Clone the forked repository into the new project folder
-4. Download
+5. Run the project within the Processing IDE